 When you hear the word “meditation,” what feelings come up?
 Dread?
 Confusion?
 Stress?
 Maybe you want to try meditation, but feel too busy to even begin.
+Maybe you’re a beginner, and aren’t sure how to start?
 Or maybe the thought of sitting cross-legged in a room with just your thoughts is a little intimidating.
 Free from the distractions of cell phones or conversation, our minds can flood with the subconscious worries, longings, and concerns of day-to-day life.
 But it’s by sitting with those thoughts and watching them come—and eventually go—that we can calm our bodies and minds, finding peace.
 And the truth is, there is no one-size-fits all meditation; meditation comes in just about as many variations as you can imagine.

 There are meditation practices based on mindfulness, ones where you repeat mantras, and others that are focused on sending kindness out into the world.
 But despite their differences, all meditation practices have a common goal: to clear your mind as a method of relaxation.
 The purpose of any meditation is not to get rid of thoughts—not possible!—but to observe those thoughts without getting attached to them.
 While meditation itself is not religious, Buddhist philosophy has used it for thousands of years as a core belief of Buddhism is that attachment is a cause of suffering.